blukatdevelopment/UnchainedWorldsOld/character_creation/classes/monk.md

 ### Discipline
 Select one of the following disciplines.

-#### Way of the Weapon
+#### Way of the Radiant Order
-You gain proficiency with one simple melee weapon.
-This weapon is considered magical, and you may add your wisdom bonus to attack rolls made with it.
+You gain proficiency with longswords.
+You have been passed down an ancestral radiant blade, a metal hilt which produces a colorful blade of pure light.
+This weapon was   It deals 2d8 radiant damage on a hit.
+Given one minute, it can cut a door through as much as a foot of steel.
+The blade only works for those who know the Way of the Radiant Order.

 #### Way of the Fist
 Whenever you use your action to make an unarmed attack, you may now make one additional unarmed attack.

-#### Way of the Spell Slinger
-You learn four cantrips from the list below.
-You may cast them with an action or bonus action, consuming 1d4 Ki with each cast.
-- Prestidigitation
-- Sacred Flame
-- Firebolt
-- Minor Illusion
-- Touch Light
-- Lesser Telekinesis
-- Death Grip
-- Bonfire
-- Control Flames
-- Frostbite
-- Gust
-- Mold Earth
-- Ray of Frost
-- Shape Water
-- Shocking Grasp
-- Thunderclap
-- Produce Flame
-- Resistance
-- Word of Radiance
-- Sanguine Sight

 #### Way of the Shadow Blade
 You are proficient with longswords, which now deal an additional 1d8 necrotic damage.
+You wake up to find a longsword with the mark of Gidur on it when you choose this way.

+### Extra Attack
+When you use your action to make an attack, you may make one additional attack.

 ## Techniques